San-Diego-Lions/constitution/index.md

 All propositions, questions and matters submitted in accordance with this Constitution to the Annual General Meeting or Special General Meeting excepting alterations to this Constitution as provided for in the Alteration section shall be decided by a majority of those present to be determined in the first instance by a show of hands unless a ballot be demanded by at least ten (10) Members present.

+In the event of a tie vote, the President shall cast the deciding vote.
+If the President is absent or has a conflict of interest, the Vice President shall cast the deciding vote.

+### Proxy Voting

+In the event of unavoidable absence from any General Meeting by a voting member, a proxy vote may be delivered to the Secretary.
+A proxy vote must be received by the Secretary at least 24 hours prior to the start of the meeting.

+A proxy vote is defined as follows:
+A vote received directly from a voting member through any of the following methods:
+a.
+In person delivery with physical signature
+b.
+Mail delivery in sealed envelope with physical signature
+c.
+Email from the member's registered email address
+d.
+Electronic signature through approved digital platforms

+Proxy votes shall only be accepted for matters that have been properly noticed to all members in advance of the meeting.

 ### Quorum

 At the Annual General Meeting and at Special General Meetings fifteen (15) Members who are eligible to vote shall constitute a quorum.
+Proxy votes shall count toward quorum requirements.

 ## Financial Year